 Odor is also normal.
 However, pouches are made with odor-resistant material, and if the pouch is applied properly, you shouldn't have any odor except when you empty the pouch in the bathroom.
-Pouch filters help minimize any odor.
+Pouch filters help minimize any odor that may escape from the pouch.

-Odor can be further • Asparagus minimized by limiting or • Eggs avoiding these foods: • Fish
+Odor can be further Asparagus

+minimized by limiting or • Eggs

+avoiding these foods: • Fish

-- Garlic
+Garlic Cabbage, and other

-- Cheese

-- Beans

-- Cabbage, and other vegetables in this family
+• Cheese vegetables in this family

+• Beans